 Justice Alito's opinion and so forth.

-You have been writing roughshod over the constitutional authority of state legislatures, and someone should hold you to account.
+And they have been forewarned, they being the officials in this state, you have been riding roughshod over the constitutional authority of state legislatures, and someone should hold you to account.

 And I think that's exactly what Texas is doing in this very well-drafted complaint.

-You've got your finger in the pulse.
+You've got your finger on the pulse.

-My sense is that people who may not agree with the complaint say this is a very serious matter.
+My sense is that people who may not agree with the complaint say, this is a very serious matter.

-A sovereign state saying here it is under the Constitution.
+A sovereign state saying, here it is under the Constitution.

-We don't have to go to our local Federal District Judge or to our state Supreme Court.
+We don't have to go to our local federal district judge or to our state Supreme Court.

-We are sovereign state.
+We are a sovereign state.

 Our elected attorney general has the authority under the Constitution and laws of the state of Texas to say, Washington, D.C., Supreme Court of the United States, here we are.